inspiredlabs/inspiredlabs/site/content/3si/index.md

 The&nbsp;earliest formal tools for composition and layout were crude. _The Villard de Honnecourt Diagram_ (or _Villard's Canon_), however, still has a modern application in illuminating the blank&nbsp;page.

 Villard's&nbsp;Canon can remove ambiguity by establishing a typographical box.

+{{< feature 0 >}}

 This works by horizontally and vertically subdividing the&nbsp;space.
 Naturally, margins emerge&hellip; two ninths for the inner margin and one for the outer margin, and one ninth for the top margin with two ninths for the bottom&nbsp;margin.

 Magically,&nbsp;this reveals the text-area and paper size are of equal proportions.
 Also know as [Rosarivo’s&nbsp;Canon](https://en.wikipedia.org/wiki/Canons_of_page_construction#Interpretation_of_Rosarivo).

 What's&nbsp;magic about that?
-Whatever the page format, it always brings geometrical rhythm which in-turn, informs the proportions of the&nbsp;typeface.
+See for [yourself](http://inspiredlabs.co.uk/3-si.com/print/3si-infosheets-draft.pdf): whatever the page format, it always brings geometrical rhythm which in-turn, informs the proportions of the&nbsp;typeface.

+Modern technology meets a traditional graphic design background.

 Harmony &amp;&nbsp;rhythm.

 ### Eye&nbsp;tracking